bripley-nxtech/Angular2WebpackSeed/README.md

 3. **npm run test-coverage** - This is for prod and single test running to produce front end unit testing coverage.
 4. **npm run build:prod** - This is for prod builds.
 It will bundle the app and vendors js files and run all the goods on them and then pump them out to the dist folder
+5. **npm run docs** - This will sweep project and parse out the .ts files in order to generate the documentation.
+Afterwards we will serve that documentation to the browser at localhost:8080.